 Per the request of the engineering team, I give a little talk where we evaluate how well we apply the principles of good design to our own product.
 We publish all our talks for the benefit of the students.

 I share some of the lessons learned at Bloc about designing for a high-touch, online educational experience.

 After ending my 6-year tenure in design and academia, I committed to share as much as I learned about the design education system as possible.
-My effort was noted by Quora and I got to meet up with folks way cooler than I.
+My effort was noted by Quora and I got to go to a meetup with folks way cooler than I.

 A 3-day design sprint turns into an award!
 My love for the work that comes out of hackathons and design jams grows.